St. Charles Parish

 Construction ends.
 The build phase lasts 3–5 years, then those jobs leave.

 The data center jobs aren't here.
-Meta's 500+ permanent positions are in Richland Parish, 200+ miles away.
+Meta is committed to up to 500 permanent positions — and they're in Richland Parish, 200+ miles away.
 St. Charles gets the power plant, not the data center.

 31 permanent jobs for a multi-billion dollar project is a low return.
 Petrochemical plants in the same corridor employ far more per dollar invested.